Cold much? Where I live, winter temperatures are often in the single digits. No matter where you live, keeping warm is a basic need that we all share.

 1. Dress in layers

 Bundle up.
 Wear long underwear, sweaters, and even hats indoors.
 Remember the days of “sleeping caps”?
-They make sense when so much heat escapes from the head.
+They make sense!
+Yes, wear a cap or hat to keep your head warm.
+If you’re headed outside, cover your face with a scarf.

 One reader adds, “I can’t imagine surviving cold weather, inside or out, without a stretchy fleece neck warmer.
 I have several and I put one on when watching television or reading to avoid turning up the thermostat.
 Just think about summertime when you are feeling too hot—if you can, you try to cool down by opening your collar.
 We are using the reverse of that principle here.”